Comparison

 What is the difference between MOTS-c and SS-31?

-MOTS-c is a hormonal peptide that a mitochondria-derived peptide that regulates metabolic homeostasis. discovered in 2015, it's being studied for its effects on insulin sensitivity, exercise capacity, and aging.
-SS-31 is a anti-aging peptide that a mitochondria-targeted peptide that improves cellular energy production. being developed for heart failure and mitochondrial diseases.
+MOTS-c is a hormonal peptide that a mitochondria-derived peptide that regulates metabolic homeostasis. discovered in 2015, it is being studied for its effects on insulin sensitivity, exercise capacity, and aging.
+SS-31 is a anti-aging peptide that a mitochondria-targeted peptide that improves cellular energy production. fda approved for barth syndrome (september 2025) as forzinity, the first approved mitochondria-targeted therapeutic.
 The main differences lie in their mechanisms of action and clinical applications.

 Which is better, MOTS-c or SS-31?